 Herbal Respiratory Remedies

-Are you confused when you get into a health food store, or a drugstore, and want something for your respriatory ailment, but there are so many products?
+When looking for herbal respiratory remedies, are you confused in a health food store, or a drugstore?
+You want something for your respiratory ailment, but there are so many products?
 Which will be effective?
 Which ones could you avoid?

 It would help if you knew what some of the terms you find on the packages mean.
-Like what exact is anti-catarrhal?
+Like what exact is anticatarrhal?
 Or, demulcent?
 Let's spell out a brief glossary here, and offer some hints for guiding your choices.
-I can't speak for the pharmacuitcal field, but I've learned some terms that herbalists use.
+I can't speak for the pharmaceutical field, but I've learned some terms that herbalists use.

-1. Anti-catarrhal - herbs with this property can take care of the mucous that has build up in your sinuses, or ears and throat.
-You know that phelgm that often sticks to the back of your throat?
-That is catarrah.
-Sometimes it is known as post-nasal drip, because it is coming from your nose or sinus cavaties, and you are slowly swallowing that stuff.
+1. Anticatarrhal - herbs with this property can take care of the mucous that has build up in your sinuses, or ears and throat.
+You know that phlegm that often sticks to the back of your throat?
+That is catarrh.
+Sometimes it is known as post-nasal drip, because it is coming from your nose or sinus cavities, and you are slowly swallowing that stuff.
 If it is infected, you may end up with tummy problems too.

 Herbs: Bayberry bark, coltsfoot, golden seal, Indian hemp, lungwort, marshmallow, mullein, white pine, sanicle, skunk cabbage, sarsaparilla, bloodroot, comfrey, fringe tree, buchu, and powdered oak bark.

-2. Expectorants - are herbs that give you a boost in breaking up and clearing, and getting that phlegm or catarrah OUT of your lungs and sinuses
+2. Expectorant - are herbs that give you a boost in breaking up and clearing, and getting that phlegm or catarrh OUT of your lungs and sinuses.

 Herbs: coltsfoot, comfrey, elecampane, grindelia, licorice, marshmallow, mullein